ChrispenCrash/SpaceMiner/README.md

 # SpaceMiner

-SpaceMiner is a simple game where the objective is to enough asteroids before the time elapses.
+SpaceMiner is a simple game where the objective is to collect enough asteroids before the time elapses.

 ## Installation